 Among the many relics at Madame Tussaud’s was Napoleon’s military carriage used by him on many of his campaigns and while he was exiled on Elba.
 The carriage had been captured at Genappe during the Waterloo campaign.
 The French overturned cannons and carriages and from behind these barricades, they fired muskets attempting to stop the Prussians.
 However, it was the Prussian horse-artillery that dispersed the French, and “the town was taken, along with Napoleon’s traveling carriage, private papers, hat and sword.”

-The capture of Napoleon’s carriage was accomplished by Major Heinrich Eugen, Baron von Keller, who also killed the driver during the fight.
-Keller also claimed that Napoleon escaped through one door as a he was attempting to force open the other.
-In fact, he said Napoleon’s exit was so hasty, Napoleon dropped his sword and mantle, and then when Napoleon leapt on his horse, he lost his hat too.
+The capture of Napoleon’s military carriage was accomplished by Major Heinrich Eugen, Baron von Keller, who also killed the driver during the fight.
+Keller claimed that Napoleon escaped through one door as a he was attempting to force open the other.
+In fact, he said Napoleon’s exit was so hasty, he dropped his sword and mantle, and then when Napoleon leapt on his horse, he lost his hat too.

 Having captured the carriage, Keller confiscated it as “his own booty.”
-Keller then took it to England with four horses and a French coachman who had been present at Genappe and who had lost his right arm while fighting against the Prussian advance.
+He then took it to England with four horses and a French coachman who had been present at Genappe and who had lost his right arm while fighting against the Prussian advance.
 The Literary Panorama noted of the carriage in December of 1815:

 “It arrived a few days ago at the mews, at Carlton House, and has been exhibited to the Regent in its complete state, accompanied by the officer who took it, and a number of English and Foreigners of distinction.
 The driver, in his full dress, sitting on the near pole-horse, drives the four horses with a whip, long, but he manages the horses principally by talking to them.
 The two leading horses are at such a distance from the other two that there is nearly room for two more.”